jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/buswire.md

     | WireID 1 | TopL 1B | BotR 1B |
     | WireID 2 | Top L2  | Bot R2  |
     | WireID 3 | Top L3  | Bot R3  |

+`BusWire.extractWires (wModel : Model) : CommonTypes.Connection list`
+- This function will convert the wire model from the Wire datatype into the ISSIE-compliant Connection datatype

+`BusWire.getWires (wModel : Model) (cIdList : CommonTypes.ConnectionId list) : CommonTypes.ConnectionId list`
+- Takes a connectionId list and returns the connections in the model not in that list

+`BusWire.connectedSymbols (wModel : Model) (connect : CommonTypes.ConnectionId) : CommonTypes.ComponentId list`
+- Takes a ConnectionId and returns the Symbol IDs connected to that connection

+`BusWire.chooseWiresToUpdate (sIdList: CommonTypes.ComponentId list) (model: Model) (sm: Symbol.Model)`
+- Calculates and returns the IDs of wires that must be updated using a provided list of symbols that have been updated.

 `BusWire.getWireIdsFromPortIds (wModel: Model) (portIds: CommonTypes.PortId list) : CommonTypes.ConnectionId list`
  - Takes a list of PortIds as input and returns the IDs of all the wires connected to the supplied ports.